nanotech/jellybeans.vim/README.markdown

 `g:jellybeans_background_color_256` from Jellybeans versions before 1.6.

-#### Transparent Terminals
+#### Terminal Background

-If you use a transparent terminal and Jellybeans is drawing an opaque background over it, use this `background` override:
+If you would prefer to use your terminal's default background (e.g. for transparent backgrounds, image backgrounds, or a different color) instead of the background color that Jellybeans applies, use this `background` override:

     let g:jellybeans_overrides = {
     \    'background': { 'ctermbg': 'none', '256ctermbg': 'none' },